 How Productboard scales transparency across their global team with RewatchCourtney Chuang

-Product management teams are tasked with answering one of the most important questions for any company – what should we build?
+Product teams are tasked with answering one of the most important questions for any company – what should we build?
 Founded in 2014, Productboard is on a mission to make it easier for companies to build products that matter.
 Today more than 4,000 customers, including Zoom, UiPath, and Zendesk, rely on Productboard to do just that.

 Tomas Ruzicka, Staff Software Engineer and an early employee, has witnessed the company’s tremendous growth firsthand.
-Over the last 6 years, Ruzicka’s own remit has grown to include becoming a steward of the company’s transparent culture and championing initiatives to improve internal communication.
+Over the last 6 years, Tomas’s own remit has grown to include becoming a steward of the company’s culture and championing initiatives to improve internal communication.
 But with more people and more meetings, sharing knowledge and empowering teammates to find the information they need is harder than ever.

-So, when Ruzicka came across Rewatch, he knew immediately they needed it at Productboard.
+So, when Tomas came across Rewatch, he knew immediately they needed it at Productboard.
 Now teams across Productboard use Rewatch as their central video hub, enabling the company to be as transparent at 250 employees across 3 offices as they were at the very beginning.

 “With Rewatch, we’re transforming the way we share knowledge, by having a centralized place where people can easily find and get value from our internal videos.”